DataVizStory/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 Here's my approach to each question:

 ### 1. Top-paying data analyst jobs
-o pinpoint the highest-paying positions, I sifted through data analyst roles based on average salary and location, with a focus on remote opportunities.
+Тo pinpoint the highest-paying positions, I sifted through data analyst roles based on average salary and location, with a focus on remote opportunities.
 This query returns the lucrative prospects within the field.

 ```sql
 SELECT